awsdocs/amazon-workmail-administration-guide/doc_source/manage-mailboxes.md

   </s:Envelope>
 ```

-To unsubscribe from receiving push notifications, clients must send an unsubscribe response in the `SubscriptionStatus` field, similar to the following:
+To unsubscribe from receiving push notifications, clients must send an unsubscribe response in the `SubscriptionStatus` field, similar to the following\.

 ```
  <?xml version="1.0"?>